tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 One common myth is that quantum computers are faster than conventional CPUs and GPUs in all areas.
 This is not the case; much as GPUs outperform general-purpose CPUs only on specific types of problems, so will quantum computers, too, have a niche set of problems on which they excel.
 Unfortunately for cryptographers, integer factorization and discrete logarithms, the mathematical problems underpinning much of classical public key cryptography, happen to fall within the niche that quantum computers are expected to excel at.
 As quantum technology advances, there is the potential for future quantum computers to have a significant impact on current cryptographic systems.
 Predicting the date of emergence of a CRQC is a challenging task, and there is ongoing uncertainty regarding when they will become practically feasible {{CRQCThreat}}.

 Extensive research has produced several post-quantum cryptographic algorithms that offer the potential to ensure cryptography's survival in the quantum computing era.
 However, transitioning to a post-quantum infrastructure is not a straightforward task, and there are numerous challenges to overcome.
-It requires a combination of engineering efforts, proactive assessment and evaluation of available technologies, and a careful approach to product development.
+It requires a combination of engineering efforts, proactive assessment and evaluation of available technologies, and a careful approach to product development and deployment.

 PQC is sometimes referred to as "quantum-proof", "quantum-safe", or "quantum-resistant".
 It is the development of cryptographic algorithms designed to secure communication and data in a world where quantum computers are powerful enough to break traditional cryptographic systems, such as RSA and ECC.
 PQC algorithms are intended to be resistant to attacks by quantum computers, which use quantum-mechanical phenomena to solve mathematical problems that are infeasible for classical computers.